New religious movements and cults in popular culture

 New religious movements and cults have appeared as themes or subjects in literature and popular culture.
 Beginning in the 1700s authors in the English-speaking world began introducing members of cults as antagonists.
-Satanists, Yakuzas, Triads, Thuggees, and sects of the Latter Day Saint movement were popular choices.
-In the twentieth century concern for the rights and feelings of religious minorities led authors to invent fictional cults for their villains to belong to.New religious movements and cults then began to appear in more modern culture in the 1950s and 1960s and became more prominent in the 1970s and 1980s into the 2000s.
-In the twenty-first century came the new display NRMs and cults in popular culture by being displayed in the entertainment industry such as through movies, TV shows, documentaries, and even recent novels.
+Satanists, Yakuzas, Triads, Thugs, and sects of the Latter Day Saint movement were popular choices.
+In the twentieth century concern for the rights and feelings of religious minorities led authors to invent fictional cults for their villains to belong to.
+New religious movements and cults then began to appear in more modern culture in the 1950s and 1960s and became more prominent in the 1970s and 1980s into the 2000s.
+In the twenty-first century, popular awareness of new religious movements and cults continued to increase through their depiction in movies, TV shows, documentaries, and novels.

 A new religious movement (NRM) is a religious community or ethical, spiritual, or philosophical group of modern origins, which has a peripheral place within its nation's dominant religious culture.
 NRMs may be novel in origin or they may be part of a wider religion, in which case they will be distinct from pre-existing denominations.
 Scholars continue to try to reach definitions and define boundaries.
 Around the world, it has been estimated that the amount of NRMs fall in the tens of thousands worldwide.
 Most NRMs will tend to only have a few members while some of them have thousands of members, and a few of them have more than a million members.

 The word cult in current usage is a term often used to describe a new religious movement (NRM) or any group whose beliefs, practices, or organizational structures are viewed as abnormal, eccentric, or bizarre by the larger society.
 The term cult has been most commonly used as a pejorative term for a religious group that falls outside the mainstream and, by implication, engages in questionable activities.
 Many new religions are controversially labeled as cults.
 Cults are often depicted as organizations that exert control over their members, sometimes through manipulation (psychology), coercion, or psychological abuse.

 At the same time, the label "cult" has been used in popular culture and media as a sensationalized term, contributing to stigmatization and fear of these groups, sometimes based more on social prejudice than factual analysis.
 Thus, it remains a highly charged term, with the potential for misapplication and overgeneralization, often leading to unfairly dismissing groups with unfamiliar or unconventional belief systems.